troysalt/troysalt.github.io/cv.md

 At the DIGIT GIS Lab, I produce deliverables for federal, state, and local government agencies, and private entities such as: the National Park Service, Collins Aerospace, and the Utah DNR.
 My work includes image classification, data mining, QA/QC, data management, and more.

 **Digital Marketing** - Avkin
-New Castle, DE | *Mar 2016 - Present*
+New Castle, DE | *Mar 2016 - Dec 2020*
-I focus on updating the website, digital advertising, partnerships with outside consultants, and evaluating marketing campaigns.
-I routinely create visual reports and communicate with the executive board.
+Focused on updating the website, digital advertising, partnerships with outside consultants, and evaluating marketing campaigns.
+Routinely created visual reports and communicated with the executive board.

 **Geomorphic Roads Analysis and Inventory Package Intern** - US Forest Service (via Aerotek)
 Glide, OR | *Jun 2019 - Aug 2019*